Compare Pet Insurance

 It can be difficult to compare quotes across insurers, as coverage and excess amounts vary considerable.
 However, we think it is still useful to compare the average cost of various Animal Friends policies to the average of many other quotes in our study, comparing by policy type (i.e., Accident Only, Time Limited, Max Benefit, Lifetime).
 Keeping in mind that cover amounts and excesses differ, you can see that Animal Friends polices come in cheaper than average for those very conscious of their outgoings.

 Differences between cover can contribute to premium differences.
 Below we detail the average excess and vet cover amounts for better comparison.
-As you can see, Animal Friend's Accident Only plan offers particularly good value.
-Find a plan that fits in your budget, making sure the level of vet cover is acceptable to you.
+When looking for pet insurance, consider a plan that fits in your budget, but that also provides a level of vet cover that's acceptable to you.

 |Policy Type||Average Annual Premium||Average Vet Cover||Average Excess|